Do Bumble Bees Sting?

 female bumble bees have stingers, are able to sting, and may do so if they feel

 threatened.
-However, male bumble bee
+However, males of all bee

 species cannot sting.